Class determinations (CDs) under the ACVM Act 1997

 Your product may require biosecurity assessment or Hazardous Substances and New Organisms (HSNO) approval before it can be cleared for entry into New Zealand.
 Contact MPI or the Environmental Protection Authority (for HSNO approvals) for further information.

 Even if your agricultural compound is exempt from registration, you must comply with certain obligations when you import, manufacture, sell, or use the product in New Zealand.
-These obligations are explained in Obligations under the ACVM Regulations.

 Has this been useful?
 Give us your feedback